bonaldli/JCLRNT/README.md

 # JCLRNT
-Code of CIKM'22 paper Jointly Contrastive Learning on Road Network and Trajectory
+This repo offers the source code of our CIKM'22 paper: Jointly Contrastive Learning on Road Network and Trajectory